Vermont Car Shipping: 2026 Costs & Routes

 We're a scrappy team that looks forward to earning your business.

-Yes, your vehicle is insured during shipping in Vermont.
-All carriers we work with are required to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
-We verify that each carrier's insurance is valid and active before your shipment begins.
+Yes, your vehicle is insured when you ship with us.
+All carriers in our network are required to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
+Before we assign a carrier to your shipment, we verify that their insurance is valid and active for the duration of your transport.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.